d0tTino/docs-/docs/non-ai-research/roses-of-heliogabalus-art-historical-study.md

 The direct source for the painting is a passage from the *Life of Elagabalus* in the *Historia Augusta*, a late Roman collection of imperial biographies notorious among historians for its blend of fact, fiction, and salacious invention.
-The relevant passage describes one of the emperor's cruel pranks:
+The relevant passage describes one of the emperor's cruel pranks:[^hist-augusta]

 > *in cliniis versatilibus parasitos suos violis et floribus, sic ut animam
 > aliqui efflaverint, cum erepere ad summum non possent.*